 Baker Street Funding is one of the leaders in the legal funding space.
 Upon approval, you can get settlement funds as an advance within 24 hours or less.
 We also provide low fixed interest rates and even lower if your lawyer refers us to your case.

-Pre-settlement lawsuit loans allow you to get a cash advance on your pending lawsuit to cater to urgent financial expenses immediately while your case is being heard in court.
+Pre-settlement lawsuit loans allow you to get a cash advance on your pending lawsuit to cater to urgent financial expenses immediately while your case is being litigated or resolved.

 The advantages of opting for pre-settlement lawsuit loans from the best lawsuit loan companies like Baker Street Funding are endless.
 We have partnered up with attorneys nationwide who trust us with their clients when they need a cash advance on pending lawsuit settlements or settled claims.